Federal Perkins Loan Program

 If you are in the military reserves, you may qualify for an additional grace period.
 Under Federal law, the initial grace period excludes any period during which a borrower, who is a member of the reserve component of the Armed Forces named in Title 10, Sec.
 10101 of the United States Code, is called or ordered to active duty for more than 30 days.
 Any single excluded period may not exceed 3 years and includes the time necessary for the borrower to resume enrollment at the next available regular enrollment period.
 You must contact the SUNY SLSC if you believe you are entitled to this additional grace period.

-There are circumstances in which repayment may be deferred.
-(Refer to "Deferment Benefits" for further detail).
-The SUNY SLSC will send a billing statement before the first scheduled payment is due.
+The interest rate on your Federal Perkins Loan is 5%.
 Your monthly repayment amount will include the principal and interest needed to repay your original loan amount and the accruing interest over the life of your loan, if payments are received as scheduled.
 You must pay back your student loan, even if you do not graduate, you do not get a job, or your education did not meet your expectations.
 Paying your loan on time will help to build a good credit history, which makes it easier for you to borrow money in the future.

 Q: What is the length of repayment?